Trafigura, Ormet in JV to buy aluminum assets

 It is close to selling four non-metallurgical alumina assets in Europe, which would not suit Ormet's needs, but has said it may spin off its Australian and New Zealand aluminum business.

-There could be opportunities closer to home, with Rio reviewing its higher-cost Sere smelter in Kentucky.
+There could be opportunities closer to home, with Rio reviewing its higher-cost Sebree smelter in Kentucky.

 The partners may also look upstream at bauxite and alumina, an LME trader said.
 Its bauxite supply agreement used to feed Burnside will expire this year.